Pevonedistat With Azacitidine Versus Azacitidine Alone in Treating Patients With Relapsed or Refractory Acute Myeloid Leukemia

 After completion of study treatment, patients are followed up every 3 months for 1 year, then every 6 months thereafter.

 Recurrent Acute Myeloid Leukemia Refractory Acute Myeloid Leukemia Leukemia Leukemia, Myeloid Leukemia, Myeloid, Acute Azacitidine Enzyme Inhibitors Pevonedistat

 Open to people ages 18 years and up

 - Patients must have an established and confirmed diagnosis of AML by World Health Organization (WHO) criteria, excluding acute promyelocytic leukemia (APL).

 - Patients must have relapsed or refractory AML, defined as:

 - Refractory: no complete response (CR) or complete response with incomplete bone marrow recovery (CRi) after two courses of induction therapy (e.g. therapy with the intent to induce remission).
-Patients 65 years or older will be eligible if they did not experience CR or CRi after one course of induction therapy.
+Patients 75 years or older, or patients of any age with comorbidities that prevent the use of further intensive chemotherapy, will be eligible if they did not experience CR or CRi after one course of induction therapy.

 - Patients must have Karnofsky >= 60%.

 Patients must have a white blood cell count (WBC) =< 25 x 109 cells/L. Hydroxyurea and leukapheresis are permitted to satisfy this criterion.

 - Total bilirubin =< institutional upper limit of normal (ULN) except in patients with Gilbert's syndrome or post-transfusion hemolysis.
 Patients with Gilbert's syndrome or post-transfusion hemolysis may enroll if direct bilirubin =< 1.5 x ULN of the direct bilirubin.